 France and the United States have a special relationship.
 The French have been our allies for nearly 250 years, they lent a hand during America’s fight for independence and even sent us a lovely gift of a big copper statue named Liberty.
 They also ship delicious spirits and aperitifs our way, bottles you should definitely be stocking at home.

-Whether you’re a full-fledged Francophile who plays pétanque, collects Degas prints and always has a wheel of Camembert in the fridge or you’re new to all things françaises, consider one of these six distinguished French spirits for your home bar.
+Whether you’re a full-fledged Francophile who plays pétanque, collects Degas prints and always has a wheel of Camembert in the fridge or you’re new to all things françaises, consider one of these five distinguished French spirits for your home bar.

 Made by Carthusian monks in the mountains outside of Grenoble for almost 300 years, Chartreuse’s strong, heady flavor is the result of a secret blend of 130 herbs and botanicals.
 Whether you pick Green (110 proof) or Yellow (80 proof), the elixir can be sipped with a single ice cube, a splash of water or in delicious cocktails like the Last Word.

 This slightly sweet aperitif, invented for the French Foreign Legion, is a refreshing afternoon beverage served neat or over ice.
 Or feature it instead of sweet vermouth in a lighter take on a Manhattan.
 Flavored with herbs and spices, the aromatized wine also includes quinine, which was originally used to combat malaria.

 Popular in western France, this fortified wine is one of the most delightful pre-dinner beverages around.
 It’s a combination of grape must and eau-de-vie (unaged brandy) left over from making cognac.
 Look for Pierre Ferrand’s tasty bottling.
 It’s best enjoyed slightly chilled.